 It’s a case of an underrated player (Avery Bradley) leading an underrated team (the Pistons) to face a written-off-to-early foe (the Celtics).
-All in what could be a conference finals preview in the (underrated) NBA Eastern Conference.
+All in what could be a playoff-series preview in the (underrated) NBA Eastern Conference.

 We hate to say “we told you so,” but — well actually, we love to say we told you so.
 And…